jsmattsonjr/trzwo/README.md

 Source code available at <https://github.com/jsmattsonjr/trzwo>

-Not associated with TrainerRoad or Zwift.
+Please report any issues via <https://github.com/jsmattsonjr/trzwo/issues.>

 Known issues:

 * Sometimes the ZWO button does not appear until the page is reloaded.

+Not associated with TrainerRoad or Zwift.